Hiimus/milestone-project-1/TESTING.md

 As a non-member, I want to know the opening hours of this gym, so that I know it suits my schedule.

-- If the user scrolls down a bit on the **home page** on mobile device, the opening hours will show as part of the features list.
+- If the user scrolls down a bit on the **home page** on mobile devices, the opening hours will show as part of the features list.
 On tablets and larger devices, the user doesn't have to scroll to see the opening hours.

 As a non-member, I want to find the contact information of this gym, so that I can contact them if I want to.